 She has lead an active performing career in both Canada and Europe spanning the entire repertoire as a soloist and chamber musician.
 She has performed with virtually every major orchestra in Canada as a soloist and her performances have been heard regularly on national and international radio broadcast.
 Some of the orchestras she has appeared with in Europe include Orchestre de la Suisse Romande, Basel Symphony Orchestra, Slovak Philharmonic Orchestra, Polish Chamber Orchestra and the Netherlands Radio Chamber Orchestra.

 After nearly 2 decades in Europe, Ms Mares returned to her native West Coast of Canada in 2008.
-In 2010, she suffered the serious setback of a broken wrist.
-She managed to triumph over her injury, and shortly thereafter, she performed the demanding Goldberg Variations and the complete 24 Chopin Etudes which she recorded in 2014.
-She is currently settled in Vancouver, BC with her 2 children and her partner, Mark Anderson with whom she performs frequently as a piano duo.
-She is on the piano faculty at the University of Victoria and is a popular guest adjudicator at music competitions including the Knigge Competition and numerous regional festivals.
-She is also a regular master teacher at the Victoria Summer Piano Academy which takes place each summer on the University of Victoria campus.
+She taught for 8 years at the University of Victoria and is currently settled in Vancouver, BC with her 2 children where she is on the piano faculty at the University of British Columbia.
+A popular guest adjudicator at music competitions throughout western Canada and the United States, Ms Mares is also a regular master teacher at the Victoria Summer Piano Academy which takes place each summer on the University of Victoria campus.
 In her teaching, she draws from a deep reservoir of musical, professional and life experience.